roket1428/darkman-time/README.md

 `darkman` already works, but is still under development.

 For bug and suggestions, see [Issues][issues] on GitLab.
-Research is also gathered into these issues.
+Ongoing research is also gathered into these issues.

 Feel free to join the IRC channel: #whynothugo on irc.libera.chat.